Giro DItalia 2021 Will Favour The Climbers - UrduPoint

 Giro D'Italia 2021 Will Favour The Climbers

-The 104th edition honours the 160th anniversary of Italy's unification, and ends in Milan on May 30, returning to its traditional time-slot after the 2020 edition took place in October.
+The 104th edition, which will honour the 160th anniversary of the Italy's unification, ends in Milan on May 30.

-The course is light on time trials -- two individual TTs on the first and last days at a total of 38.5 kilometres -- which will please the elite climbers such as the Colombian Egan Bernal and Frenchmen Thibaut Pinot and Romain Bardet, with the mountains looming large in the second half of the event.
+The course is light on time trials -- two indivual TTs on the first and last days at a total of 40 kilometres -- but will please the elite climbers such as the Colombian Egan Bernal and Frenchmen Thibaut Pinot and Romain Bardet with the mountains featuring large in the second half of the event.

-The Giro has six mountain finishes and seven other hilly stages, and was presented on live television for the first time.

-Bernal, Bardet and Pinot had already earmarked the Giro in favour of the 2021 Tour de France, which is heavy on time-trials.
-Conversely, 2020 Giro champion Tao Geoghegan Hart will miss this year's race and make his Tour debut.

-The first week of the 3450km, 21-day Giro is devoted to the sprint south to the Puglia coast on the heel of Italy but loops back towards the heart of Umbria without hitting the deep south that hosted a series of stages last year.
+The first week is devoted to the sprint south to Puglia before the start of the climb to the heart of Umbria.

 After the first rest comes a big test with 35 kilometres of Tuscan 'Strade Bianche' -- unpaved roads -- during the last 70 kilometres to Montalcino, one of the great wine sites of the peninsula.